geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Yeah.
 Yeah, LLVM will vectorize for you.
 Oh, I added also you can do LLVM opt equals one and it'll run an LLVM optimizer, but it didn't get as much speed as I thought it would.
-I don't exactly understand why the gem Vs are as slow as they are.
+I don't exactly understand why the GEMM Vs are as slow as they are.
 I don't know.
 Now I'm trying like gemm on my entry max and they're slower than I thought.
 OK, cool.